Friday, December 28, 2007

 I would imagine many of you are busy with holiday concerts, performing, conducting or both.
 As you can imagine we have fellow staffers here at MENC who perform.
 CA sings with the Reston Chorale and they performed their holiday concert last Saturday, while violinist NS will perform this weekend with the McLean Symphony here in northern Virginia.

-possible and this time of year there are so many wonderful concerts, including ones at churches.
+We all try to support our performing colleagues as much as possible and this time of year there are so many wonderful concerts, including ones at churches.
 View Handel's Messiah: A Soulful Celebration (On You Tube the 2004 video is described as "A tremendous crescendo to a glorious event, headed by Godfrey Gayle.
 Introduced by Pauline Maturi and backed by IASO, the Nottingham Community Gospel Choir and other choirs, Nathan Bray's Brass Ensemble and the IGM Chorale).
 I am really looking forward to a performance of "Soulful Messiah" at my church in a couple of weeks.

-a December 2006 performance by the Trinity Church, Broadway at Wall Street, New York City, NY.
+Of course if you prefer your Hallelujah chorus more traditional, visit here for a December 2006 performance by the Trinity Church, Broadway at Wall Street, New York City, NY.

 And last, but certainly not least this You Tube offering is "the reprise of the Hallelujah Chorus with the conductor ecstatically including the audience as well.
 This rendition of Handel's Messiah was performed in Hebrew for the first time ever, April 4th and 5th, 2007."